 - Check the card reader for any glue, tape or different colours that don’t appear to match the machine.
 Gently pull on the card reader to ensure it’s properly attached.

-The arrival of mobile banking has changed the way we manage our money.
-It’s added more convenience to our lives and reduced our reliance on visiting a bank branch, therefore, ensuring your mobile banking app is kept safe is so important, just like taking precautions to secure our physical debit cards.
+The arrival of mobile apps has changed the way we manage our money.
+It’s added more convenience to our lives and reduced our reliance on visiting a bank branch, therefore, ensuring your mobile app is kept safe is so important, just like taking precautions to secure our physical debit cards.

 - Secure your device with a password or biometric authentication and always remember to log out when you’re finished.